-On April 15, 2016, the Department of Finance (Canada) released for consultation proposals to amend the Tax Act to enact rules similar to the foregoing in respect of non-Canadian non-U.S. investors.
-Pursuant to the these proposals, the Partnership (or dealers through which Limited Partners hold their Units) would be required to have procedures in place to identify accounts held by residents of foreign countries (other than the U.S.) or by certain entities the "controlling persons" of which are resident in such foreign countries and to report required information to the CRA.
-Such information would be exchanged on a reciprocal, bilateral basis with the foreign jurisdictions in which the account holders or such controlling persons are resident.
-Under these proposals, after June 30, 2017, Limited Partners will be required to provide certain information regarding their investment in the Partnership for the purpose of such information exchange (which information exchange is expected to occur beginning in May 2018).
+Similar rules in the Tax Act in respect of non-Canadian non-U.S. investors will come into force on July 1, 2017.
+Pursuant to the these rules, the Partnership (or dealers through which Limited Partners hold their Units) will be required to have procedures in place to identify accounts held by residents of foreign countries (other than the U.S.) or by certain entities the "controlling persons" of which are resident in such foreign countries and to report required information to the CRA.
+Such information will be exchanged on a reciprocal, bilateral basis with the foreign jurisdictions in which the account holders or such controlling persons are resident.
+Under these rules, after June 30, 2017, Limited Partners will be required to provide certain information regarding their investment in the Partnership for the purpose of such information exchange (which information exchange is expected to occur beginning in May 2018).